lucabenaventew/blog-app/README.md

 > Describe your project in 1 or 2 sentences.
 **[Blog App]** is a Blog App using Ruby
+The Blog app will be a classic example of a blog website.
+You will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>